 You will be encouraged to visit galleries both locally and in London in small groups.
 This includes trips to commercial galleries, museums and artist run spaces and often includes a bespoke talk.

 You will also have access to extensive and cutting-edge departmental facilities and resources including video and film suites, a fabrication centre, comprehensive printmaking and a well-resourced library.

-City Campus: Spike Island is situated on the ground floor at Spike Island.
-Studios for our Fine Art programmes are located here along with facilities for many of our postgraduate programmes in art and design.
+City Campus at Spike Island is situated on the ground floor of Spike Island.
+This is where our studios for our Fine Art courses are located along with technical support.

 You'll be able to access the full range of resources available at City Campus sites.
 Bower Ashton houses the main library supporting the creative and cultural industries, student support services, as well as the extensive resource base that make up the technical resource areas.